Friday, November 24, 2023

 (9) Studio Ghibli scene: One more bonus Youtube-inspired piece, this egg was inspired by the jelly gouache painting videos that I periodically watch, which are so ASMR and clean.
 The execution turned out way better than I expected (but the egg shape made it hard to maintain straight lines and stay centered overall).

 (11) Watercolor sketch: I'm really enamored with a watercolor sketch-y style of tattoo that periodically shows up on r/tattoo.
 My vignette couldn't capture the thin black lines typical of this style.
-However, I love how the background turned out, in terms of the colors (which I fortuitously had in leftover paints) and the new technique I used to mimic watercolor texture.
+However, I love how the background turned out, thanks to the colors (which I fortuitously had from leftover paints) and the new technique I used to mimic watercolor texture.

 (13) Dragon scales: I dedicated some time to learning how to paint scales.
 I want to make scales even more glowy/shiny/dimensional next time, but I'm happy with how this turned out, and think a dragon egg in this nest is awesome.